microsoft/CosmosDB_Multi-Tenant/workshop/README.md

 distinct power source, network, and cooling.
 See Availability Zones.
 When an Azure Cosmos DB account is deployed using availability zones, Azure Cosmos DB provides RTO = 0 and RPO = 0 even in a zone outage.

-5.1 Select 'Replicate data globally' under 'Settings' section in the left pane.
+Select 'Replicate data globally' under 'Settings' section in the left pane.
 It show all the available regions for Cosmos DB deployment.
 Availability Zone option for the write region can be enabled at the time of account creation.

-select '+ Add region' to add a read region.
+select "+ Add region" to add a read region.
 Check the box for 'Availability Zone'.

 ### Region Outages
 Region outages refer to outages that affect all Azure Cosmos DB nodes in an Azure region, across all availability